gallofeliz/js-libs/src/tasker/README.md

     - task.XXX.ended(status, result | abortReason | error)
 - [!]
 Scheduler : Scheduling is a trigger and Tasker will not handle particular trigger, just accept new tasks ; Why to implement Scheduling trigger, and no fsWatching or API trigger ?
 I prefer delegating that
 - [X] Attach task AbortSignal
+- [ ] Remove old ended tasks
+- [ ] Checks runners exist on start on new tasks
 - [ ] Avoid duplicated new/running tasks ?
 - [ ] Retry on error (with same task or new one ?)
 - [ ] Stop Tasker abort or not new tasks, postpone or not running etc